-For each subcategory, an informative resource is provided that reference specific sections of other information security standards, including ISO 27001, COBIT, NIST SP 800-53, ANSI/ISA-62443 and the Council on CyberSecurity critical Security Controls (CCS CSC).
+For each subcategory, an informative resource is provided that references specific sections of other information security standards, including ISO 27001, COBIT, NIST SP 800-53, ANSI/ISA-62443 and the Council on CyberSecurity Critical Security Controls (CCS CSC).

 While the NIST CSF is a terrific guide, most of these informative references require a paid membership or purchase to access, which has led to the creation of new NIST Framework guides that are more accessible to small businesses.

-The Identify Function helps develop organizational understanding of cybersecurity risk to systems, people, assets, data and capabilities.
+The Identify Function helps develop an organizational understanding of cybersecurity risk to systems, people, assets, data, and capabilities.

 There are six categories under the Identify Function:

-- Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerance and assumptions are established and used to support risk decisions related to third-party risk and fourth-party risk.
-The organization has in place a process to identify, assess and manage supply chain risks, e.g. a third-party risk management framework, vendor security questionnaire template and a security ratings tool.
+- Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerance, and assumptions are established and used to support risk decisions related to third-party risk and fourth-party risk.
+The organization has a process to identify, assess and manage supply chain risks, e.g. a third-party risk management framework, vendor security questionnaire template, and a security rating tool.